 It is also paramount that you not contact the individual who filed the complaint against you to “work things out”, discuss the charges or attempt to persuade him/her to withdraw their complaint.
 Any contact with the individual you believe is the complainant after you get notified that he/she has filed a complaint can be easily viewed as an attempt to intimidate or harass the complainant especially if you indicate that his/her charges include damaging, embarrassing or discrediting information.

-But what should you do if the investigator in charge of your case wants to meet with you or discuss your case by phone?
+But what should you do when the investigator in charge of your case wants to meet with you or discuss your case by phone?

 It is critical that you do NOT meet with the investigator or provide any information to the investigator without consulting with an experienced licensing attorney.
 This includes (but is not limited to) any requests for employment records or written statements.